imperva/stepping/README.md

 Since version 3.8.x Stepping supports Java Errors (i.e. OutOfMemoryError).
 When Stepping detects an un-handled Error it will try to delegate the Error to IExceptionHandler in a dedicated new function 'boolean handle(Error err)'.
 This method behaves exactly as the 'boolean handle(Exception e)'.
-In case 'boolean handle(Error err)' method is not implemented, the default Error handling implementation will throw a SteppingSystemCriticalException().
+In case 'boolean handle(Error err)' method is not implemented, the default Error handling implementation will throw a SteppingSystemCriticalException.

 ### Kill Process
 In case a single process hosts multiple Algos, Stepping expose a way to kill the entire process in case of exception, including